 When it comes to ultimate expression up in the air, anything goes.
 Acclaimed interior designer Ken Fulk recently took his work to the skies, designing a James Bond–inspired jet replete with graphic David Hicks carpeting and bespoke touches like a quirky safety video and custom dopp kits for passengers.

 England-based Design Q is behind some of the world’s finest planes crafted for “luxury expeditionary tourism,” like the impressive Airlander 10.
 In creating the aircraft with Hybrid Air Vehicles, the company devised an infinity lounge and altitude bar where guests can enjoy cocktails and fine dining in the skies with panoramic horizon views.

 “We designed it like a commercial hotel bar,” explains Design Q CEO Howard Guy.
 “We wanted a large reception area to welcome several guests at a time, offer boarding cocktails and collect coats to let you relax immediately.
-On most business jets and commercial aircraft, you board into the kitchen — probably the worst area on the aircraft other than the lavatory.
+On most business jets and oral steroids commercial aircraft, you board into the kitchen — probably the worst area on the aircraft other than the lavatory.
 When you leave after a flight, it can feel like leaving a restaurant by the backdoor passing all the bins and trash!”